 Collaboration with Mr Christian Lacroix

-Flagship stores opens in Los Angeles, USA the first Dries Van Noten store in the Unites States of America
+Flagship store opens in Los Angeles, USA, the first Dries Van Noten store in the United States of America